 Dear All Friends,

-Hoping for your continuing support to our cause.
+Hoping for your continuing support.

 Very sincerely yours,

 Project Reports on GlobalGiving are posted directly to globalgiving.org by Project Leaders as they are completed, generally every 3-4 months.
 To protect the integrity of these documents, GlobalGiving does not alter them; therefore you may find some language or formatting issues.

 If you donate to this project or have donated to this project, you will get an e-mail when this project posts a report.
 You can also subscribe for reports via e-mail without donating or by subscribing to this project's RSS feed.